KenAragorn/create_flutter_provider_app/README.md

 constants/
 |- app_themes.dart – the theme file for the app
 |- app_font_family.dart – the app global supported font family
-|- app_strings.dart – the strings value used by the app
 ```

 ### What inside cache?